Hycroft Mining Holding Corporation (HYMC)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on May 03 when Jennings Rebecca bought 11,940 shares for $0.42 per share.
 The transaction valued at 5,009 led to the insider holds 11,940 shares of the business.

 GARRETT DIANE R sold 12,700 shares of HYMC for $5,039 on May 03.
 The President and CEO now owns 2,193,076 shares after completing the transaction at $0.40 per share.
 On Feb 06, another insider, Mudrick Capital Management, L., who serves as the 10% Owner of the company, sold 600,000 shares for $0.53 each.
 As a result, the insider received 317,640 and left with 13,646,677 shares of the company.